Cemento by S-T

 Using geometric form, sans-serif typography, dyed material choice, white ink, a repeating pattern and limited colour palette, S-T establishes a robust and distinctive solution that reflects the modular and functional nature of concrete, the aesthetic qualities of the product, and its adoption by contemporary furniture and interior designers.

-An oversized logo mark and a weighty sans-serif logotype combination is a pretty simple but effective resolution of modernistic functionality, efficiency, and reliability, and even more so tied to the theme of contemporary crafted furniture.
-These graphic assets are complimented by the cast cement-like qualities of a blind deboss across a cool grey board and the economy of a single white ink (as well as a move conventional black on white) provides contrast and an on-trend aesthetic detail.
+A bold and oversized square logo and a smaller but equally weighty sans-serif logotype, printed over uncoated boards, is a simple but effective resolution of modernistic functionality and resilience, and the continued proliferation and cross pollination of architectural materials into contemporary furniture design.
+These assets are complemented by the cast qualities of a blind deboss across a cool concrete grey board, the economy of a single white ink, alongside a more conventional black on white, and modern interior photography.

 Logos as containers have had their fair share of criticism, perhaps due to the ease and convenience of creating an expansive identity from one asset, its extensive and often disingenuous appropriation, and continued saturation.
 S-T has done a good job of reminding designers of its effectiveness in the right context, where aesthetic and communicative intention are well-aligned.
 The volume of the logo makes it an ideal frame for photography that, much like its application as a deboss, allows it to take on the texture of concrete.
 The resulting contrast of simple geometric form and the surface detail of the images it contains, alongside its large use in print, makes for a simple but compelling visual that is tied closely to product aesthetic and its functionality.
 More from S–T on BP&O.